entiros/starlify-connector-template/README.md

 ### Explanation of properties
 - `starlify-api.api-key`: The API key for the connector.
 This key is used to authenticate the connector with Starlify.
 You can get the API key from the 'External Connections' page in Starlify when you create a new connection.
 - `starlify-api.testing`: A boolean value that determines whether the connector is running in test mode.
 If this value is set to `true`, the connector will not connect to Starlify, and the connector will not require an API key.
-See more information about test mode [below](#test-mode).
+See more information about this in the [test mode](#test-mode) section.
 - `server.port`: The port that the connector will listen on.
 This value can be changed if port 8080 is already in use.